 Meanwhile, you'll want to be aware of and look for signs that could indicate that your adolescent might be clinically depressed.
 You should observe for behaviors such as painful introspection, negative self-concept, dramatic mood swings, episodes of moping and crying, withdrawal and isolation, fatigue and other unexplained physical ailments, poor school performance, and outbursts of anger and overt acting out.
 If these symptoms are present and persist for more than two weeks then you should seek appropriate help immediately.
 You may want to contact your physician for advice or a referral.
 Even if a present threat of suicide doesn't seem to be part of the picture, you should still take definite steps to deal with the depression.

 If you find that your child is already abusing drugs or alcohol, there are a number of places you can turn for professional assistance.
 We suggest you begin by seeking professional counseling for your teenager, and we highly recommend that you do this together as a family.
 The most successful treatment programs take a family systems approach that involves intensive evaluation and a series of counseling sessions offered in an environment of community and accountability.
+Call us.
 Our staff would be happy to provide you with referrals to programs of this nature or a list of qualified therapists in your area who specialize in treating substance abuse.
-You can contact our Counseling Department at this number.

 If the situation escalates, you may need to present your teen with a number of options.
 These might include entering an inpatient drug-treatment center, a halfway house, a boot-camp program or youth home, or staying with a relative or another family who is willing to accept him for a defined period of time.
 More extreme possibilities may need to be discussed as well, such as making your child a ward of the court or even turning him over to the police if he has been involved in criminal activity.
 If you continue to shield him from the consequences of his behavior or bail him out when he gets into trouble, he will not be motivated to change and you will be left with deep-seated anger and frustration.